Search by

 8. Travel (Bus, Metro, Bike): $50 to $100 per month

-Student Travel Miami
+Student Travel in Miami

 Getting around Miami is simple and student-friendly, with many transport options that are easy and affordable.
 Whether you’re going to your university, visiting beaches, or exploring cultural spots, Miami’s transit system makes it convenient.

-Miami’s bus system, run by Miami-Dade Transit, links major neighborhoods, campuses, and student housing areas.
+1. Buses: Miami’s bus system, run by Miami-Dade Transit, links major neighborhoods, campuses, and student housing areas.
 Students can get a discounted College EASY Card for unlimited rides.
 A monthly pass costs about $56.25, making it a cheap option for daily travel.

-Cycling is a great way to move around Miami, especially with sunny weather all year.
+2. Cycling: Cycling is a great way to move around Miami, especially with sunny weather all year.
 The city has bike lanes in many areas.
 Citibike Miami offers cheap rentals, and student housing in Miami often has secure bike storage.
 A monthly bike-share membership starts at $25.

-For longer trips, the Metrorail and Metromover are great choices.
+3. Metro and Metrorail: For longer trips, the Metrorail and Metromover are great choices.
 Metrorail connects to downtown, the airport, and key school areas, while Metromover is free in the downtown area.
 A one-way Metrorail fare costs $2.25, or you can get an unlimited monthly pass for $56.25.

-Student Lifestyle and Tourist Attractions in Miami
+Student Life and Tourist Attractions in Miami

-Universities in Miami
+Top Universities in Miami

-Miami has several top universities that attract students from around the world.
 Whether you like business, healthcare, arts, or technology, Miami offers great academic choices and a fun student culture.
 Here are the top universities in and near the city:

 1. University of Miami (UM)